jackarivera/ros-rover-driver/README.md

 # ROS2 Driver for Rover Robots
 ## About:
+- This package is being designed to run on our new carrier board but will maintain functionality with all previous robots that do not have a carrier board.
 - This package is exclusively built for ROS2.
-It is being tested on Ubuntu 22.04 and ROS2-Humble.
+It is being tested on Ubuntu 20.04 (Docker?) & 22.04 with ROS2-Humble.
 - This is built on top of the old roverrobotics_ros2 driver.
 It is designed specifically to fix many reoccuring bugs that we faced with the old driver.
 - This driver is very much so in the development and beta stages.
 Please report any issues that you face so we can create a stable release.